 Now is the time for you to take a massive amount of action!

-Without you taking control of your health and the decisions you make when it comes to your body, you will likely continue to suffer with chronic conditions like back pain.
+Without you taking control of your health and the decisions you make when it comes to your body, you will likely continue to suffer with chronic conditions like sciatica.

-Just to review, here are your action steps to get your back, feeling great and free of back muscle knots:
+Just to review, here are your action steps to get your back, feeling great and free of knotted back muscles:

 - Change your diet

 - Find a chiropractor who combines both specific chiropractic adjustments and physical rehabilitation

 To hear from more real people like you go to our patient testimonials here.

 Dr. Kurt Sherwood, D.C. is an Upper Cervical Specialist and Renton Chiropractor who has helped many people to find natural relief over the past 20 plus years.
 He is trained by the National Upper Cervical Chiropractic Association and his Renton Chiropractic clinic specializes in correcting problems in the upper cervical spine (upper neck).
 This vital area is intimately connected to the central nervous system and problems in this area have been shown to be an underlying cause of a variety of different health problems including migraine headaches, multiple sclerosis, fibromyalgia, Parkinson’s disease, and vertigo.
 More information can be found on his website at www.restorationspinalcare.com

 To schedule a complimentary consultation with Dr. Sherwood, call 425-227-0111 or just click the button below.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.